bcrist/Zig-LC4k/readme.md

 ; Anything between a semicolon and the next LF (\n) character is considered a comment.

-abcd ; Identifiers represent named signals or buses, defined by the Names struct that the parser is referencing. a123 ; Identifiers may contain ASCII letters, underscores, and digits, but may not start with a digit.
+abcd ; Identifiers represent named signals or buses, defined by the Names struct. a123 ; Identifiers may contain ASCII letters, underscores, and digits, but may not start with a digit.

 0    ; Literals are numeric constants representing specific bit patterns.
 123  ; Decimal literals are considered to have the minimum number of bits required to store their value.
-8'0  ; You can explicitly specify the number of bits before the literal value by separating them with the single-quote ('), similar to Verilog.
+8'0  ; You can specify the number of bits before the literal value by separating them with the
+     ; single-quote ('), similar to Verilog.
 0xFF ; You can specify hex literals with the "0x" or "0h" prefixes (they are all equivalent).
 #FF  ; You can also use the "#" character prefix to indicate a hex literal.
 0o77 ; Octal literals can be specified with "0o".
 0b11 ; And binary literals with "0b".
-'hFF ; Just plain "h", "x", "o", or "b" can be used, as long as it's not the very first character of the literal.
+'hFF ; Just "h", "x", "o", or "b" works, as long as it's not the very first character of the literal.
-     ; All literals must start with a digit, the single-quote (') character, a minus sign (-), or an octothorpe (#).
+     ; All literals must start with a digit, "'", "-", or "#".
-8'xF ; Hex/octal/binary literals are considered to have an amount of bits equal to log2(base) * num_digits, but this can be overridden.
+8'xF ; Hex/octal/binary literal bits = log2(base) * num_digits, but this can be overridden.

 (expr) ; Parentheses can be used to group subexpressions.